 See also 'Constructive Dismissal' - Unfair dismissal is where an employee has been dismissed unfairly by their employer from their position of employment.
 An employee may also claim that they have been unfairly dismissed where their employer has engaged in such behaviour which leaves that employee with no other option but to leave their employment; this is known as constructive dismissal.

-If a claim of unfair dismissal progresses to the LRC or EAT, the employer will be required to prove that their decision to dismiss was fair and reasonable in the circumstances.
+If a claim of unfair dismissal progresses to the Workplace Relations Commission, the employer will be required to prove their dismissal decision was fair and reasonable in the circumstances.

-The maximum award available to an employee for unfair dismissal is two year’s pay in compensation.
-The LRC and/or EAT also has the power to order that the employee be re-instated or re-engaged into the company from which they had been dismissed.
+The maximum award available to an employee for unfair dismissal is two year's pay in compensation.
+The WRC also has the power to order that the employee be reinstated or re-engaged into the company from which they had been dismissed.

 If you would like further complementary advice on unfair dismissal from an expert, our advisors are ready to take your call any time day or night.
 Call us on 1890 252 923 or request a callback here.